cjjavellana/2VH-1Backend-Example/README.md

 3. Test

-    Do this on this host machine.
+    Do this on the host machine.
 Open terminal:

     ```bash
     $ curl -v -L http://app1.domain.com:9000/login